-- ConnectWise Automate Network management automation system aimed at MSPs.
+- ConnectWise Automate Network management IT automation software system aimed at MSPs.

-- Atera Cloud-based software that supports MSP and includes workflow automation.
+- Atera Cloud-based IT automation software that supports MSP and includes workflow automation.

 - BMC TrueSight Automation for Servers This tool automates many server security monitoring and maintenance tasks for on-site, remote, and cloud servers.